THE JOUSTING ARTIST

 Lance lowered, attention fully focused on his target, a fully armoured knight thunders down the lists moments before his world explodes into a crash of splintering lances.....

-Graham Turner's large canvas concentrates entirely on the knight and his powerful horse - you can just make out his eyes through the helmet vision slit, staring intently out of the darkness to guide his lance onto its target.
+Graham Turner's large canvas 'Full Tilt' (right) concentrates entirely on the knight and his powerful horse - you can just make out his eyes through the helmet vision slit, staring intently out of the darkness to guide his lance onto its target.

 The heraldry is that used to identify Sir Lancelot in medieval manuscript illuminations.

-FULL TILT and ANTICIPATION (above) are available as greeting cards - CLICK HERE for full details.
+Also available as a greeting card - CLICK HERE for full details.

 PAS D'ARMES DE L'ARBRE D'OR